kevva/github-add-collab/readme.md

 If no repos are defined and this option is set to `true` it'll add the user to all repositories that the token has access to.

+#### options.addToSources

+Type: `boolean`

+If no repos are defined and this option is set to `true` it'll add the user to all non-forked repositories that the token has access to.

 #### callback(err)

 Type: `function`